Martin Santos Zurita, Tomas Bueno Medina & Anibal Pena Altamirano

 This lot hails from three coffee producers - Martin Santos Zurita, Tomas Bueno Medina & Anibal Peña Altamirano – whose farms, La Naranja, La Piña & El Cedro, occupy 11 collective hectares of prime coffee growing land high in the Peruvian Andes.

 At 1,900 metres to 2,000 metres above sea level, the farms are perfectly situated to produce very high-quality coffee.
 The three gentlemen have Yellow Caturra, Bourbon and Typica trees planted on their plots.
 The trees are around 15 years old but very well cared for and regularly renovated.
 Leaf mulch and other organic matter serve to fertilise the trees year-round.
 Harvest and post-harvest work is traditional and done to the optimal standards.
 All three producers contributing to this lot use strict harvest and processing methods so as to ensure that the natural potential of their coffee is maintained.

 During the harvest, coffee is selectively handpicked with only the ripest cherries being harvested at each pass.
 These cherries are then hand-sorted to ensure no underripe or damaged cherries make it into the fermentation tanks.
-The coffee is pulped on the same day that it is picked using a mechanical or hand turned pulper, as mentioned located on the farm or at the farmer’s home.
-After pulping, it will then ferment in a tin or cement tank for up to 30 to 40 hours (depending on ambient temperature, which is very cool at this altitude) before being washed clean in pure water.
-All three producers have also constructed raised ‘African’ beds for drying, and the clean parchment will shortly be moved from the patios to be finished on these or on Solares (raised drying sheds).
-Here, the parchment is turned regularly for 20 to 25 days until humidity reaches 11.5-12% humidity.
+The coffee is pulped on the same day that it is picked using a mechanical or hand-turned upper, located on the farm itself.
+After pulping, it will then ferment in a tank for around 30 hours (due to the very low ambient temperature at this altitude) before being washed in pure water.
+All three producers have also constructed raised ‘African’ beds (at the recommendation of their local association) for drying.